bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 **Specifying a limit value only**
 If you only specify a limit value, but not a request value, your pods will be deployed with a request that is identical to the limit.

-**Specifying a request value only**
-If you only specify a request value, pods will be deployed with the configured request, and will have the default limit applied based on the `LimitRange`,

-**Creating a deployment with a request that is higher than the default limit**
-If you create a deployment with a request value that is higher than the default limits above, you will be required to define a limit.

 **Checking CPU consumption of running pods in a namespace"**